-§412:2-300 Enforcement actions.
-In enforcing the provisions of this chapter to ensure the safety and soundness of Hawaii financial institutions, the commissioner is authorized to use the powers granted to the commissioner in this part without limitation to direct the discontinuance of any violation of law, or any unsafe or unsound practice that is likely to cause insolvency or substantial dissipation of assets or earnings of the institution.
-The provisions of this chapter may be enforced by informal or formal actions.
-Informal actions include board resolutions, letter agreements, records of action, memoranda of understanding or supervisory agreements.
-Formal actions include cease and desist orders (whether temporary or permanent), removal orders, suspension and revocation orders, divestiture orders and orders enforcing statutory provisions.
-In enforcing the provisions of this chapter, a Hawaii financial institution or any institution-affiliated party may consent to the entry of any formal order.

-§412:2-301 Joint enforcement with federal regulatory agency.
+- §412:2-300 Enforcement actions.
+In enforcing the provisions of this chapter, the commissioner is authorized to use the powers in this part without limitation to direct the discontinuance of any violation of law, or any unsafe or unsound practice that is likely to cause insolvency or substantial dissipation of assets or earnings of the institution. provisions of this chapter may be enforced by informal or formal actions.
+Informal actions include board resolutions, letter agreements, records of action, memoranda of understanding, or supervisory agreements.
+Formal actions include cease and desist orders (whether temporary or permanent), removal orders, suspension and revocation orders, divestiture orders, and orders enforcing statutory provisions.
+Any person who is the subject of formal or informal enforcement action by the commissioner may consent to the entry of any formal order.
+[L 1993, c 350, pt of §1; am L 1998, c 196, §2] - " §412:2-301 Joint enforcement with federal regulatory agency.
 The commissioner may enter into any agreement and take any action with the appropriate federal regulatory agency to enforce jointly all federal and state laws applicable to the Hawaii financial institution.
+[L 1993, c 350, pt of §1] - " §412:2-302 Cease and desist orders; grounds for issuance. - (a) Whenever it appears to the commissioner that any person has engaged or is about to engage in any act or practice constituting a violation of any: - (1) Provision of this chapter; - (2) Rule adopted or order issued under this chapter; or - (3) Condition of an approval of request or application by the commissioner or a written agreement between such person and the commissioner, the commissioner may, in the commissioner's discretion, issue a temporary or permanent cease and desist order to enforce compliance with this chapter, with any rule adopted or order issued under this chapter, or with the conditions of such approval or written agreement.